home-assistant/developers.home-assistant/docs/supervisor/development.md

 sudo mount -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd code
 ```
 Visual Studio Code will launch.
-If the `code` command does not launch Visual Studio Code, execute `/mnt/c/Users/USERNAME/AppData/Local/Programs//Microsoft\ VS\ Code/bin/code` and replace `USERNAME` with your Windows username.
+If the `code` command does not launch Visual Studio Code, relaunch the Debian terminal, or reboot your computer.

-1. Click Extensions -> install "Remote - WSL", and "Remote - Containers"
+1. Click the Extensions icon on the left -> search -> type "remote" then install "Remote - WSL", and "Remote - Containers"
 2. Close Visual Studio Code and reopen with `code` command from Debian.
 3. Observe "WSL: Debian" in the lower left corner.
-If you do not see "WSL", then close folders and Debian, then relaunch Debian and re-run `code`.
+If you do not see "WSL", then close folders and Debian, then relaunch Debian and re-run `code`.  if this problem persists, click the green "open a remote window" button in the lower left -> Remote WSL: New Window Using Distro -> Debian.
 4. Click File->Open Folder-> type `~/supervisor`
 5. Visual Studio Code will offer to reopen in Dev Container after it has loaded Supervisor.
 When offered Dev Container in the lower right corner, click to open dev container.
 If you were not presented this option, verify extensions are installed then close Visual Studio Code and reopen with the `code` command in Debian.
 :::note
 When working in Dev Container, you will see "Dev Container: Supervisor dev" in the lower left corner of Visual Studio Code.
 :::
 7. Press F1, select Tasks: Run Task, and Update Supervisor Panel
-8. Within the Dev Container enabled Visual Studio Code, select menu option Terminal->New Terminal, then run the command `sudo update-alternatives --set iptables /usr/sbin/iptables-legacy; dockerd` to start the docker daemon within the Dev Container.
+8. Within the Dev Container enabled Visual Studio Code, select menu option Terminal->New Terminal, then run the command `sudo update-alternatives --set iptables /usr/sbin/iptables-legacy; sudo dockerd` to start the docker daemon within the Dev Container.
 9. Press F1, select Tasks: Run Task, and Run Supervisor.
 10. Open Home Assistant Observer at [http://localhost:4357/](http://localhost:4357/) to monitor the startup process after the Supervisor container is started.
 11. Open Home Assistant at [http://localhost:9123/](http://localhost:9123/) to begin testing of Home Assistant and the Supervisor.